Scoliosis and Spinal Deformities

-Idiopathic scoliosis doesn't happen all at once, it develops gradually over time, and may worsen rapidly during rapid growth in the pre-teen and teen years.
+Idiopathic scoliosis doesn't happen all at once; it develops gradually over time, and may worsen rapidly during rapid growth in the pre-teen and teen years.
 Some mild curves never worsen with growth and need no treatment.
 Some curves worsen only a little and need no treatment.
 Early detection of abnormal spinal curves by school screening programs and pediatricians is intended to find scoliosis early enough to begin brace treatment and avoid surgery.
-Once an abnormal spine curve has been detected, it is important to monitor the curve during growth.
+Once an abnormal spine curve has been detected, it's important to monitor the curve during growth.

 Why treat scoliosis?

 Avoiding future problems: Scoliosis rarely seems a problem to the child or adolescent who has a curve.
 Why then do we bother to monitor and treat curves?
 Adults with moderate or severe scoliosis can have progressively worsening curves which cause cosmetic disfigurement, back pain and in the worst cases, difficulty breathing.
 Treatment after the curve has already become severe in adulthood is much less successful than treatment during childhood or adolescence.
 By finding progressive curves early, we hope to keep them from becoming problems in adulthood.

 Treatment without surgery: Exercises and braces

 The treatment of scoliosis depends on the location and degree (severity) of curvature.
 Slight curves (curves measuring less than 20 degrees), usually require no treatment, but must be watched carefully for worsening during growth.
 If your curve shows significant worsening or is between 25 and 40 degrees, and/or you're still growing, your health care provider will probably recommend a bracing program.